5 easy tips to get active and improve your fitness

 1. Use the 90-minute rule

 We all know that a lack of movement is bad for us – it's directly linked to cardiovascular disease – but it can be difficult to remember to keep active if you're having a busy day, or working from home – or both.

-There are several apps available that allow you to set reminders for yourself, helping you turn this into a habit.
+There are several apps available that allow you to set reminders for yourself, helping you turn this into a healthy habit.

 2. Walk a little (and then a lot)

-Walking this far without a purpose can seem daunting, so make sure you mix things up.
+Walking this amount without a purpose can seem daunting, so make sure you mix things up.
 Perhaps you go on longer walks at the weekend to explore different areas where you live that you haven't been to before, or take up running to get those steps in quicker.
 Pop on a good podcast and the time will fly.

 3. Take the stairs

 Find yourself using the lift or escalator all the time?
 Take the stairs instead.
 It might not feel like enough effort to really make a change, but over time, these small swaps can have a big impact.